 The second study showed that a wider FWHR indicated a man might be more willing to commit adultery.
 To learn why, here are the 10 Biggest Reasons Why Men Cheat.

 According to a study in PLoS One, a wider FWHR is indicative of inherent aggression—or at least perceived aggression.
 "FWHR is part of an evolved cueing system of intra-sexual threat and dominance in men," write the study's authors.
 In other words, square-jawed, Hemingway-esque men are more likely to be "Alpha," and tend to exhibit more domineering behavior.
 (The researchers were unable to produce any hard data on the FWHR regarding female aggression levels.)
 And if you find yourself losing your cool on the regular, you may want to check out these 20 Best Ways to Calm Your Anger Instantly.

 You're more likely to be a victim of a crime.

 Affirming the whole notion that wide-faced men are more aggressive comes a study from Evolution & Human Behavior.
 The researchers analyzed the forensic data of hundreds of dead men, and they found that narrow-faced men were far more likely to die due to "contact violence," or stabbing, strangling, bludgeoning.

 You're more likely to play contact sports.

 A more superficial study of face shapes and athletes published in Evolutionary Psychology offered analysis of 2,000 male and 1,400 female faces from the Glasgow 2014 Commonwealth Games.
 The study found that, overall, athletes in high-contact sports—think boxing, not badminton—had wider FWHRs.
-For what it’s worth, boxing regularly is one of 20 Mistakes That Will Only Compound Your Stress.
+For what it's worth, boxing on the regular is one of the 20 Mistakes That Will Only Compound Your Stress.